 In addition to his litigation, labor relations and OSHA practice, Ken regularly provides advice to Fortune 500 firms and executives with respect to the drafting and enforcement of employment, confidentiality, restrictive covenant and severance agreements.
 He also advises clients on hiring, training, discipline and termination issues, particularly in connection with employment discrimination statutes, the ADA and the FMLA.

-After law school, Ken was a law clerk to the Honorable Walter Jay Skinner of the United States District Court for the District of Massachusetts.
+After law school, Ken was a law clerk to the Hon.
+Walter Jay Skinner of the U.S. District Court for the District of Massachusetts.

 - American Bar Association, Labor and Employment Law Section OSHA Committee, Past Management Chair

 - Cornell University School of Industrial and Labor Relations Alumni Association, Former President